-3.3.3 Weekly variations
+3.3.3 Weekly Variations

 The analyses of each pollutants weekly variation showed that the same type of diurnal patterns occur for all the days of the week.
-NO, NO2 and CO early morning and late afternoon rush hour peaks are in general much more pronounced on the early days of the week (Monday, Tuesday), and in the end of the week (Friday), and much less pronounced during the middle of the week and weekends. $PM{10}$ concentrations don't seem to vary much along the week.
+NO, NO2 and CO early morning and late afternoon rush hour peaks are in general much more pronounced on the early days of the week (Monday, Tuesday), that at the end of the week (Friday), and much less pronounced during the weekends.
+PM10 concentrations don't appear to vary much during the week.

-Saturday registers the lowest concentrations of CO, PM10, SO2, and NOx (NO/NO2), and the highest readings of O3.
+Saturday registers the lowest concentrations of CO, $PM{10}$ , $SO_2$ , and NOx ( $NO/NO_2$ ), and the highest readings of $O_3$ .

-The SO2 weekly pattern seems to show that the highest concentrations occur on a Monday, starting to decrease up until Friday, and starting to build up again during the weekend.
+The SO2 weekly pattern appears to show that the highest concentrations occur on a Monday, starting to decrease up until Friday, and starting to build up again during the weekend.